 Busy professionals have no trouble coming up with excuses.
-Reasons why they can’t do marketing, don’t have time for business development and/or can’t write or blog.
-Perhaps my favourite excuse is, “I don’t even have time to answer all my email, how can I find time to do one more thing?”
+Reasons why they can’t do marketing, don’t have time for business development, and/or can’t write or blog.
+Perhaps my favorite excuse is, “I don’t even have time to answer all my emails, how can I find time to do one more thing?”

 1. Lessons from Tim Ferris